Gullskatten/sirius-soccer/README.md

 The output file of the transformation can be found and opened directly in your browser [here](no.ntnu.soccer.parser/sample.soccer).
 In order to limit the file size of the data set, the group decided to perform parsing selecting only data from one country (England) and a single season (2015/2016).
 The [PerformParser.java](no.ntnu.soccer.parser/src/main/java/PerformParsing.java) may however easily be modified to include all countries and seasons.

 ### Part 2: Ecore Model
 An Ecore model is in essence a representation of the domain, in this context, the soccer matches domain.
 It describes the various relations between the entities of the domain, and the constraints of both attributes and relations within an entity.

 ![Ecore model](docs/soccer-model.png)

 **Figure 3:** _Screenshot of the Ecore model_

 ### Part 3: Sirius

+#### Launching Sirius from Eclipse

+As a prerequisite, it is expected that you have Eclipse installed, with EMF / Sirius plugins installed.
 In order to run the Sirius modeling project ([no.ntnu.soccer.design](no.ntnu.soccer.design/)), you need to launch another instance of Eclipse with the Ecore model ([no.ntnu.soccer.model](no.ntnu.soccer.model/)) installed.

 ![Sirius Run Configuration](https://folk.ntnu.no/einaru/files/sirius-soccer-800-opt.gif)